-Compassionate Love: Displaying compassion for those who struggle with mental illness Nancy Virden (c)2013
+Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2013 Nancy Virden, Always the Fight Ministry

-- Have some fun, count the little joys.
+- Have fun.
+Count the little joys.

 - Speak up for yourself.

-NOTE: I am not a trained or licensed mental health professional.
-I am not a doctor.
-I speak only from my experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+NOTE: I am not a doctor or mental health professional.
+I speak only from personal experiences with and observations of mental and behavioral health challenges.
+In no way is this website intended to substitute for professional mental or behavioral health care.